XertroV/MarketcoinWhitepaper/PressResources.md

 There are still many aspects of Marketcoin to discuss and decide, and any or all of what I've said here might not ever be implemented if a better idea comes along.
 This is the opportunity to engineer a market, something that little thought has previously been dedicated.

-I have many ideas as to where Marketcoin coin should differ to Bitcoin, beyond what I've transcribed here, such as demurrage - which I believe will reduce speculation in Marketcoin and create a more liquid market as trades will need to be made twice (once in, once out).
+I have many ideas as to where Marketcoin coin should differ to Bitcoin, beyond what I've transcribed here, such as demurrage - which I believe will reduce speculation in Marketcoin and create a more liquid market as speculatory trades will need to be made twice (once in, once out).
 These are the fine points that help tune a market to efficiency without any effect on the implied exchange rate of two currencies, and as such cannot be ignored.

 # Links